 The assessment takes place on a Saturday.
 For children unable to attend on the main assessment date, an additional date will be offered.
-This will either be during the academy holidays, or after school (Monday to Friday only).
+This will either be during the academy holidays (Monday to Friday only), or after school.
 Parents can indicate on the SIF if their child is not available and provide any other dates when their child will not be available (within a specified range of dates).
 The child will then be invited to sit the assessment on a date when they are available.
+The assessment is not a traditional entrance exam which children either pass or fail.
+It is done to ensure that we take a fair number of children across the whole ability range.